 I am a sociologist who incorporates substantive, theoretical, and methodological work from several social science disciplines and fields into my teaching and research about social aspects of food, eating, and nutrition.
-Substantively, my research focuses on the social causes and consequences of obesity, especially marriage and body weight; food choice processes; eating relationships and commensality; family meals; and food systems.
+Substantively, my research focuses on the social causes and consequences of obesity, especially marriage and body weight; food choice processes; eating relationships and commensality; and food systems.
 Theoretically, I teach and use a variety of perspectives, and my theoretical work focuses on conceptualizing social relationship trajectories, social selection and social causation, and how physical factors are related with social factors.
 Methodologically, I use quantitative and qualitative techniques, and my methodological work focuses upon assessing qualitative sample extensiveness, developing category content elicitation methods, and constructing ways to assess eating partners.

 Sobal, J., Khan, L.K., Bisogni, C.A.
 A conceptual model of the food and nutrition system.
 Social Science and Medicine 1998;47(7):853-63.